Tribology: Static and dynamic friction coefficient

 At this point it is possible to summarize the main properties of the static friction coefficients $\mu$ and the dynamic one $k$.

 These coefficients are dimensionless quantities, given by the ratio between the intensity of the friction force $\vec F_{f}$and the intensity of the applied load $\vec W$, depending on the type of surfaces that are involved in a mutual contact, and in any case, the condition is always valid such that: $\mu > k$.

 Usually, the value of both coefficients does not exceed the unit and can be considered constant only within certain ranges of forces and velocities, outside of which there are extreme conditions that modify these coefficients and variables.

+In systems with significant nonuniform stress fields, the macroscopic static friction coefficient depends on the external pressure, system size, or shape because local slip occurs before the system slides.

 The following table shows the values of the static and dynamic friction coefficients for common materials:

 Rolling friction

 In the case of bodies capable of rolling, there is a particular type of friction, in which the sliding phenomenon, typical of dynamic friction, does not occur, but there is also a force that opposes the motion, which also excludes the case of static friction.
 This type of friction is called rolling friction.
 Now we want to observe in detail what happens to a wheel that rolls on a horizontal plane.
 Initially the wheel is immobile and the forces acting on it are the weight force $m \vec g$ and the normal force $\vec N$given by the response to the weight of the floor.